-Hosting the Grand Slam of the Asia-Pacific is part of what makes Victoria the sporting and major events capital of Australia – and the Andrews Labor Government will make sure it stays that way.
+Hosting the Grand Slam of the Asia-Pacific is part of what makes Victoria the sporting and major events capital of Australia – and the Victorian Government will make sure it stays that way.

 That's why the Victorian Government announced $271.55 million in this year's budget to complete the third stage of the Melbourne Park redevelopment, featuring a new 5,000 seat show court arena.